-As the preceding table illustrates, 66.8 percent of the bank's loan portfolio consisted of direct notes from associations and OFIs at December 31, 2016.
-Terms of loans to associations and OFIs are specified in a separate general financing agreement between each association and OFI and the bank, and all assets of each association secure the direct notes to the bank.
+As the preceding table illustrates, 67.8 percent of the bank's loan portfolio consisted of direct notes from associations and OFIs at December 31, 2017.
+Terms of direct notes to associations and OFIs are specified in a separate general financing agreement between each association and OFI and the bank, and all assets of each association secure the direct notes to the bank.
 Each association is a federally chartered instrumentality of the United States and is regulated by the Farm Credit Administration (FCA).
 See Note 1, "Organization and Operations," to the accompanying financial statements for further discussion of the Farm Credit System.

 The credit exposure of the bank's loans to associations, which are evidenced by direct notes with full recourse, is dependent on the associations' creditworthiness and the ability of their borrowers to repay loans made to them.
 The credit risk to the bank is mitigated by diversity in the associations' loan portfolios in terms of underlying collateral and income sources, geography and range of individual loan amounts.
 In addition, the risk-bearing capacities of the associations are assessed quarterly by the bank and are currently deemed adequate to absorb most interest-related shocks.
 Each association maintains an allowance for loan losses determined by its management and is capitalized to serve its unique market area.
 Associations are subject to FCA regulations concerning minimum capital, loan underwriting and portfolio management, and are audited annually by independent auditors.
-In addition, associations are required by condition of the general financing agreement with the bank to provide copies of their risk-based internal credit review reports and other audit/examination reports.
+In addition, associations are required by the general financing agreement with the bank to provide copies of their risk-based internal credit review reports and other audit/examination reports.
 The associations are required to maintain a risk-based internal credit review program including procedures addressing: reviewer qualification and independence, review frequency, accuracy of risk ratings, credit administration, regulatory compliance, scope selection, documentation of audit committee approval of reviewers and audit committee review of the internal control reports.
-As of December 31, 2016, all associations were in compliance with their general financing agreements with the bank.
+As of December 31, 2017, all associations were in compliance with their general financing agreements with the bank, including one in compliance with conditions contained in a waiver of default.

-Loans held by district associations totaled \$17.10 billion at December 31, 2016, an increase of \$1.11 billion, or 7.0 percent, from loan volume at December 31, 2015, due to more robust lending at the district associations.
-In 2015 and 2014, association loan volume increased by \$1.44 billion and \$1.29 billion, respectively.
+Loans held by district associations totaled \$18.20 billion at December 31, 2017, an increase of \$1.10 billion, or 6.4 percent, from loan volume at December 31, 2016, due to more robust lending at the district associations.
+In 2016 and 2015, association loan volume increased by \$1.11 billion and \$1.44 billion, respectively.